 By personally investing into a handful of internal relationships, you’re going to get more than just goodwill.
 You’re also likely to develop loyalty within your team, reduce CEO loneliness, and create a healthy, quality company culture.

-Let’s take a quick look at each of these three benefits.
+Let’s take a quick look at each of these three leadership development benefits.

 #1: Overcome CEO Loneliness

-According to many of our CEO clients, one surprising benefit of the Care for Culture Program is that these practices left them in a better emotional state.
+According to many of our CEO clients, one surprising benefit of the Care for Culture Program is that these leadership development practices left them in a better emotional state.
 And it makes sense:

 According to HBR’s CEO Snapshot Survey, nearly half of all CEO’s report feelings of loneliness.
 This is especially true for first-time CEO’s, with nearly 70% reporting feelings of loneliness that negatively impact their performance.